Skip to main content Skip to office menu Skip to footer

 Certification continuance.

-The secretary of state shall renew the certification of a program participant when the secretary of state receives a certification continuance from that program participant.
-The certification continuance must contain the same information required in the application as specified in part 8290.0200, subpart 1, except the certification continuance need not contain the signature of an application assistant.
+The secretary of state shall process the certification of a program participant when the secretary of state receives a certification continuance from that program participant.
+The certification continuance must contain the same information required in the application as specified in part 8290.0200, subpart 1, except the certification continuance need not contain:

 Subp.
 2.